chrislzm/TimeAnalytics/README.md

 Developer Notes
 ---------------
 * Under active development
-* Data refresh uses's' Moves API "lastUpdate" (optional) value to request new data updated since then.
-So far, I have not seen any Moves Storyline data that does not contain this value.
-If this value disappears in the future, however, then the refresh process will take longer than needed -- it will continue to request data from either the last "lastUpdate" value ever received or if that value never existed in a user's data, then will request data from Moves user's first date on each refresh.
+* Data refresh uses Moves API "lastUpdate" (optional) value to request new data updated since then.
+So far I have not seen any Moves Storyline data that does not contain this value.
+If this value disappears in the future the refresh process will take longer than needed.
+It will continue to request data from either the last "lastUpdate" value ever recorded or if that value never existed in a user's data then will request data from Moves user's first date on every refresh.

 Issues
 ------